Cerebrum vs Cerebral Cortex

 • Cerebrum is the largest and most prominent part of the brain whereas cerebral cortex is the outer layer of the cerebrum.

-• Cerebrum has both gray and white matter while the white part of it is considered as the cerebral cortex.
+• Cerebrum has both gray and white matter while the gray part of it is considered as the cerebral cortex.

 • Human cerebral cortex is made up of approximately 10 billion nerve cell bodies and their dendrites whereas the cerebrum has both cell bodies and nerve fibers.